damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Writing Style Guidelines<a name="writing-style-guidelines"></a>

 1. Do not use rich text, it makes it hard to copy/paste.
 Use [Markdown](http://doc.gitlab.com/ce/markdown/markdown.html) instead.
-1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repo's .gitattributes and run `git config --global core.autocrlf input` on your client.
+1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repository's `.gitattributes` and run `git config --global core.autocrlf input` on your client.
 1. Do not create links like "here" or "click here".
 All links should have relevant anchor text that describes what they link to, such as: "GitLab CI source installation documentation".
-1. Always use [ISO dates](http://xkcd.com/1179/) in all writing and legal documents, yyyy-mm-dd, e.g., 2015-04-13, and never 04-13-2015 or 13-04-2015
+1. Always use [ISO dates](http://xkcd.com/1179/) in all writing and legal documents, `yyyy-mm-dd`, e.g., 2015-04-13, and never 04-13-2015 or 13-04-2015
 1. If you have multiple points in a comment or email, please number them to make replies easier.
 1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available please paste that in.
 1. In URLs, always prefer hyphens to underscores.